Need help with your application? See the Application FAQs.

 Accessing Bear Tracks

-Once you have applied online, you will receive an e-mail from the AICT containing your Campus Computing ID (CCID) and password (if it has not been assigned previously).
+Once you have applied online, you will receive an email containing your Campus Computing ID (CCID) and password (if it has not been assigned previously).
 Using your CCID and password, you will be able to login to Bear Tracks, our online student services, where you can track the status of your application for admission, register in courses, view grades, request transcripts and more.

-If you did not receive your CCID or have forgotten your password, please contact the AICT Helpdesk:
+If you did not receive your CCID or have forgotten your password, please contact the Information Services and Technology (IST) Helpdesk.

 What is eClass?